skfolio.optimization.MeanRisk#

 Fitted

-.- mu_uncertainty_set_estimator_BaseMuUncertaintySet
+prior_estimator.- mu_uncertainty_set_estimator_BaseMuUncertaintySet

 Fitted

-if provided.- covariance_uncertainty_set_estimator_BaseCovarianceUncertaintySet
+mu_uncertainty_set_estimatorif provided.- covariance_uncertainty_set_estimator_BaseCovarianceUncertaintySet

 Fitted

-if provided.- problem_: cvxpy.Problem
+covariance_uncertainty_set_estimatorif provided.- problem_: cvxpy.Problem

 CVXPY problem used for the optimization.
 Only when